ConduitNetwork/docs/infrastructure/hosts/adddockerhost.rst

 Overview
 ^^^^^^^^

-Morpheus can provision Docker Hosts into any cloud, convert existing Hosts to Docker Hosts, or even make itself a Docker Host.
+Conduit can provision Docker Hosts into any cloud, convert existing Hosts to Docker Hosts, or even make itself a Docker Host.

 .. image:: /images/infrastructure/add_docker.gif